 - Add the brussels sprouts, face down, and let them caramelize around 4 minutes

 - Add the sweet potatoes and toss to coat with oil.
 Let cook until tender, another 3-4 minutes

-- Turn down the heat and add the diced apples.
-Let cook another 2-3 minutes.
+- Reduce heat to medium and add the diced apples.
+Let cook another 2-3 minutes

 - Serve immediately